tsnellgrove/dark_castle3/doc/to_do.md

 	- Pray
 	- Curse
 	- Sing

+- TBD: special case of guessing what player means if they don't specify
+	- TBD: how shoudld this work?
+Should they need to be aware of what's in their hand?
+	- TBD: default to key-like obj for lock / unlock activity?
+	- TBD: review inform flags used for (Get What I Mean)
+	- TBD: how to implement?

 - TBD: need to enable a rich set of game-specific synonyms!
 	- TBD: make 'apparatus' a synonym for control_panel